Damping of Landau levels in neutral graphene at low magnetic fields: A phonon Raman scattering study: Abstract

 \section{Abstract}

-The Landau Level (LL) broadening mechanisms in graphene were investigated through a quantitative analysis of magneto-micro-Raman experiments in two different samples, namely a natural single layer graphene (SLG) flake deposited over a Si/SiO$_2$ substrate and a multilayer epitaxial graphene (MEG) sample.
-Interband LL transition widths were extracted from the dampening of the magnetophonon resonances associated with optically active LL transitions crossing the energy of the $E_{2g}$ Raman-active phonon.
-Our results on the MEG samples are similar to previous reports and consistent with LL energy widths $\propto \sqrt{B}$.
-On the other hand, SLG shows a much stronger dampening of the low-field resonances that is consistent with an additional broadening mechanism with LL energy widths $\propto 1/ \sqrt{B}$.
-This contribution is argued to be a signature of random strain-induced pseudomagnetic fields that take place in SLG samples and are absent in self-protected MEG.
+Landau level broadening mechanisms in electrically neutral and quasineutral graphene were investigated through micro-magneto-Raman experiments in three different samples, namely, a natural single-layer graphene flake and a back-gated single-layer device, both deposited over Si/SiO$_2$ substrates, and a multilayer epitaxial graphene employed as a reference sample.
+Interband Landau level transition widths were estimated through a quantitative analysis of the magnetophonon resonances associated with optically active Landau level transitions crossing the energy of the $E_{2g}$ Raman-active phonon.
+Contrary to multilayer graphene, the single-layer graphene samples show a strong damping of the low-field resonances, consistent with an additional broadening contribution of the Landau level energies arising from a random strain field.
+This extra contribution is properly quantified in terms of a pseudomagnetic field distribution $\Delta B=1.0-1.7$ T in our single-layer samples.